Speed, Accuracy, and Complexity

-In this paper, we reconcile this ambiguous intuition on the relation between speed-accuracy by revisiting a standard Wald problem of optimal stopping \citep{Wald1947Ecta,DvoretzkyKieferWolfowitz1953AMStats}.
-As is conventional in this literature, we take the drift-to-volatility or signal-to-noise ratio as a measure of complexity of the decision problem, capturing the rate of information per unit of time.
-Our main result is but a simple observation: although choice quality is monotone in problem complexity, expected stopping time is inverse $U$-shaped.
-This suggests a more nuanced relation between speed and accuracy: When choice problems are simple, people choose fast and well; if they become slightly more complicated, they choose slower and less well; if they become much more complicated, choice quality necessarily deteriorates, but one should instead expect response times to be \emph{faster}.
-Extending our model to dynamic effort control, we uncover that this non-monotonicity also suggests restraint in using response times to infer ability of the decision-makers, as high ability individuals always choose better, but do so faster in simple problems and slower in complex ones.
+In this paper, we reconcile these contrasting intuitions within a canonical sequential sampling framework (\citealt{Wald1945AnnStats}, \citeyear{Wald1947Ecta}; \citealt{DvoretzkyKieferWolfowitz1953AMStats}).
+A central theme of the paper is the role of optimality and meta-cognition: whether decision-makers recognise how complex a problem is and can adjust their behaviour accordingly.
+We show that when stopping is exogenous relative to problem complexity --- be it because problem complexity is not recognised or due to suboptimal exogenous conventions --- response time is monotone in complexity under mild conditions.
+In contrast, when decision-makers recognise complexity ex ante and optimally adapt stopping to realised complexity, this monotonicity breaks down and an inverse-$U$-shaped relationship emerges: Simple problems generate fast and accurate choices; moderately more complex problems foster slower and less accurate choices; but very complex problems lead to lower accuracy while again inducing \emph{faster} responses.
+Extending the model to dynamic effort control, we uncover that this non-monotonicity also suggests restraint in using response times to infer the ability of decision-makers, as high ability individuals always choose better, but do so faster in simple problems and slower in complex ones.